 If what happened may be against the law, such as physical sexual assault or rape, appropriate law enforcement or installation officials will be contacted.
-Suspected child abuse will be reported to the Family Advocacy Program.
+Suspected child abuse and juvenile-on-juvenile sexual assault will be reported to the Family Advocacy Program.

 For all allegations, there will be a fair and balanced internal DoDEA-led inquiry and a decision on how to proceed will be made based upon the facts of the case, even if there is a simultaneous criminal investigation or lawful inquiry from another outside entity.

 Both the person making a report of sexual harassment and the person alleged to be a harasser will be treated with respect and given a fair and equitable opportunity to be heard and present evidence in support of their position.

 DoDEA investigations are confidential.
 If you are under age 18, you will not be asked during the investigation to face the person who you believe is harassing you.
 Try not to be scared.
 The school staff are there to support you.

 Violators of DoDEA's sexual harassment policy will be told that the behavior must stop and will have appropriate disciplinary and corrective action taken.

 Students will be subject to disciplinary action, up to and including expulsion.

 Staff members will be subject to disciplinary action, up to and including dismissal.